Prague Photography Locations – The Best Vantage Points + Photo Spots

-Whether you’re visiting Prague for 24 hours or 1 week, I’ve put together a guide of the best photography locations to keep you occupied.
+Whether you’re visiting Prague for 24 hours or 1 week, I’ve put together a guide of the best photography locations in Prague to keep you occupied.
 If you’re into history, religion, architecture or are just like me and love a good landscape and sunset by the river, read on to see where you can go.

-Below is a little map to follow along that you can open in your phone or print out to take with you.
+Scroll to the bottom of this guide to find a little map to follow along that you can open in your phone or print out to take with you.

 Strahov Library (Inside the Strahov Monastery)